ajsebrio/SQL-challenge/README.md

 # Instructions
 - See ERD.png for screenshot of Entity Relationship Diagram (ERD) using Quick Database Diagrams
 - See qbdiagram.txt for text file of Logical Schema.
-- See "data" folder for CSV files of the following:
+- See "data" folder for CSV files: Departments, Department Employees, Department Managers, Employees, Salaries, and Titles
-Departments
-Department Employees
-Department Managers
-Employees
-Salaries
-Titles